 Working remote implies a specialized tool build for documentation covering the whole team.
 Even though many companies use Google Docs in this manner, yet it is no surprise that it has its limitations.

-ArchBee is a tool that will help document everything for your team, future colleagues, and clients.
-In this ArchBee review, we will analyze its features, integrations, pricing plans, and some of its alternatives.
+Moreover, ArchBee is a tool that will help document everything for your team, future colleagues, and clients.
+This ArchBee review will analyze its features, integrations, pricing plans, and some of its alternatives.

 Therefore, let’s move forward and discover what is ArchBee.